Is control of type I error rate needed in Bayesian clinical trial designs?: Satisfying the requirements of the regulators

-(ii) The conditional character in the above criteria is important also quantitatively: For example, suppose that one, in a series of trials, uses systematically $\alpha = 0.05$ and $1 - \beta = 0.80$.
+(iii) The conditional character in the above criteria is important also quantitatively: For example, suppose that one, in a series of trials, uses systematically tests based on $\alpha = 0.05$ and $1 - \beta = 0.80$.
 Suppose further that only 1 in every 5 of investigated treatments is truly effective, corresponding to prevalence 0.2.
 A simple computation applying Bayes' rule shows then that 20 percent of positive reports will be false, fourfold the selected $\alpha$-level.
 If only 1 in every 10 are truly effective, then 36 percent of the positives are false.
-For example, in drug development such instances may not be very rare, in which case only selecting some small value for $\alpha$ gives a severely biased impression of efficacy.
+For example, in drug development such instances may not be very rare, and then simple reliance on a selected small $\alpha$ will be deceptive.